solana-foundation/developer-content/content/courses/onchain-development/anchor-cpi.md

 });
 ```

-Notice that we didn't have to add `.accounts` because they call be inferred,
+Notice that we didn't have to add `.accounts` because they can be inferred,
 including the `mint` account (assuming you have seed inference enabled).

 Next, update the test for the `addMovieReview` instruction.
 The primary